earthtraveller1/cpp-tutorial/basics/2_Concepts.md

 And yes, this chapter might be a little boring since it's mainly just theory rather than actual programming, but I promise we'll get to hands-on programming in the next chapter.

 ### Types
+There are different types of languages: Dynamically typed languages and Statically typed languages.
+Dynamically typed means that when you declare a variable (see below) it will automatically choose the type.
+For example, in JavaScript, if you do let hello = "Hello" it will automatically choose the type, which is a string.
+Statically typed means you have to choose the type, and the type cannot change.
+If you do string hello = "Hello" in C++, it will assign the variable as a string, and you cannot change the type.
+C++ is a statically typed language where you choose the type.
+Using a number like 4 wont work with a string type.

 In C++, there are things known as data-types.
 Data-types are exactly what they sounds like: types of data.
 There are a lot of different data-types in C++, but for now, you only need to know the following types.